Get My Most Popular Drum Mix Toolkit Content for Free

 If the drums weren’t recorded in a nice sounding room and sound quite dead when they come from the recording stage, it’s time to add some space to our drum tracks.

-A good way to add some ambience to our drum tracks is to add a 0.5 second drum room reverb.
-You can add a a nice amount to the overhead tracks, and maybe even a slightly different reverb to the snare to make it stand out.
+A good way to add some ambiance to our drum tracks is to add a 0.5-second drum room reverb.
+You can add a nice amount to the overhead tracks, and maybe even a slightly different reverb to the snare to make it stand out.
 Go through your reverbs to try to find the best sound to your particular track.

 Mixing drums is a challenging but enjoyable aspect of audio production.
-Since there are so many different ways of getting the drums to sound with EQ, compression and other mixing tricks there is no actual right way of mixing drums.
+You can make your drums sound good in so many different ways depending on how you use your EQ, compression and other mixing processors.
+Because of this, there is no actual one right way of mixing drums.

 As always, there are trends in the music industry as to what sounds good right now, but being able to get whatever sound you want, whether it’s huge 80’s toms or a 90’s arena rock snare is an important aspect of being a well rounded mixing engineer.